The details you need to know... Frequently Asked Questions

-All props need to be removed from the venue on the night of your performance, unless prior arrangements have been made with venue staff and YOH Fest personnel.
+All props need to be removed from the venue on the night of your performance, unless prior arrangements have been made with venue staff and YOH Fest Crew.

 Please remember to ask students to bring adequate healthy food and drinks with them.